Jan 16, 2022

 }

 You can also chain rotations for successively lower dimensions.
-Here’s an example of that, combined and simplified.
+Here is an example of that, combined and simplified:

 public double noise4_ImproveXYZ_ImproveXZ(double x, double y, double z, double w) {